 (d) send you additional personalised or tailored offers and other communications that are relevant to your membership of that customer loyalty program; and

 (e) provide you with rewards, bonus points and other benefits in connection with your membership of that customer loyalty program.

 We may also disclose Personal Information about you to the operator or manager of, or other participants in, these customer loyalty programs, who may use this information to send marketing or other communications to you (including on BP’s behalf) and to personalise or tailor their own offers, rewards, bonus points or other benefits for you.

 In the ordinary course of business, BP may disclose Personal Information to third parties for use in the following countries: New Zealand, the United States, the United Kingdom, the European Union, Malaysia, Singapore, the Philippines and India.

-BP may send marketing communications in line with your previously expressed marketing preferences or as otherwise permitted under the Privacy Act and other relevant laws, such as the Spam Act 2003 (Cth).
-These marketing communications may be sent in various forms, including mail, SMS, fax and email, in accordance with applicable marketing laws.
+BP may send marketing communications in line with your previously expressed marketing preferences or as otherwise permitted under the Privacy Act and other relevant laws.
+These marketing communications may be sent in various forms, including mail, SMS, fax and email, and app-native pop-ups, in accordance with applicable marketing laws.

 If you indicate a preference for a method of communication, we will endeavour to use that method whenever practical to do so.
 Individuals who do not wish to receive such communications can contact BP at firstname.lastname@example.org to modify their preferences, or follow the opt-out instructions contained in each marketing communication.